-In pollution fight, China highlights Shandong province's deception
+China blasts 2 provinces for deception in environment fight

-BEIJING (Reuters) - China pointed its finger at local officials in Shandong, one of the country’s most industrialized provinces, for deceiving authorities to evade capacity cuts in the polluting coal, steel, aluminum and chemical sectors.
+BEIJING (Reuters) - China has criticized officials in the industrialized province of Shandong for deceiving authorities to evade capacity cuts in the polluting coal, steel, aluminum and chemical sectors, and slammed another province for lying about closing golf courses.

-In a statement late Tuesday, the Ministry of Environmental Protection (MEP) said Binzhou city, China’s aluminum smelter hub, used fake certificates and false data to win approval for 2.4 million tonnes of new aluminum capacity in 2014.
+In a statement late on Tuesday, the Ministry of Environmental Protection said Binzhou city, China’s aluminum smelter hub, used fake certificates and false data to win approval for 2.4 million tonnes of new aluminum capacity in 2014.

 The environmental watchdog also said Rizhao Steel, a major producer, continued to run a mill with 5.94 million tonnes of capacity after it had been due to shut in 2015.

-MEP said all the issues with Binzhou and Rizhao had been resolved by the end of October this year, but did not give details.
+The ministry said all the issues with Binzhou and Rizhao had been resolved by the end of October this year, but did not give details.

-The sharply-worded statement came after the central government sent teams of inspectors to Shandong, Jilin, Zhejiang, Hainan, Sichuan, Qinghai, Tibet and Xinjiang in August and September.
+The sharply-worded statement came after the central government dispatched teams of inspectors to Shandong, Jilin, Zhejiang, Hainan, Sichuan, Qinghai, Tibet and Xinjiang in August and September.
 A total of 40,706 incidents of environmental damage were uncovered.

 The singling out of companies in a specific province will serve as a warning to officials of the potential consequences of not falling into line with Beijing’s mandated capacity cuts.